jpcano/goodoldsnake/README.md

 2. Now there are three types of food: Green (1 point), Amber (2 points) and Red (3 points).
 3. The user can pause the game by pressing the "p" key.
 4. The game now saves the scores in a file and displays a scoreboard when the game exits.
 5. When the snakes eats food, it needs 4 seconds to digest it.
 If a new food is eaten while the snake is digesting the previous food then the it dies.
+While the snake is digesting the food its head becomes green.
+When it finished the digesting and it is ready to eat the next one its head becomes blue again.
 6. Added CLI arguments to the executable:
    * `--name`: Sets the name of the player
    * `--file`: Sets the name of the file used to save the scores